eason-pan-bc/data_mapping_analysis_scripts/README.md

+# How to use the NULL Columns finder tool
+- make a copy of `.evn.example` and add your secrets to your `.env`
+- configure parameters in `find_null_columns.py`
+- `make setup` for install all dependencies
+- `make run` for running the tool

 # Data Mapping Analysis Scripts
 - Make sure you have DbSchema installed (not tested in other tools), and connected to COLIN db, either DEV or TST
 - This is a semi-automated process, you will need to run some verification scripts provided to verify whether a table actually related or not